Ghost shiner: Management

-Currently, there are no widely used management practices to monitor Notropis buchanani.
-Populations are stable in southern drainages and all states that populations of the species exist in, and the species has a low vulnerability compared to other species of Notropis.
-Notropis buchanani was previously listed as a protected species in Ohio due to habitat loss according to the American Fisheries Society.
+Currently, there are no widely used management practices to monitor the ghost shiner.
+Populations are stable in southern drainages and all states that populations of the species exist in, and the species has a low vulnerability compared to other species of shiners.
+The ghost shiner was previously listed as a protected species in Ohio due to habitat loss according to the American Fisheries Society.
 It is currently not listed as threatened or endangered in any of the states the populations exist in.
-Information on the historical distributions and success of Notropis buchanani is not accessible before 1920 because the species was thought to be a subspecies of Notropis volucellus.
-The abundance of N. buchanani was considered to be larger before it was discovered in Ohio in 1930.
+Information on the historical distributions and success of the ghost shiner is not accessible before 1920 because the species was thought to be a subspecies of the mimic shiner.
+The abundance of the ghost shiner was considered to be larger before it was discovered in Ohio in 1930.
 Habitat loss is thought to be a large factor in the decline of populations in the Ohio River Basin.
 The impounding of waters through damming creates a natural barrier for populations.
-A 1947 collection of the species was taken from lower Norris Reservoir that suggests the range of N. buchanani extended farther up the Tennessee River.
+A 1947 collection of the species was taken from lower Norris Reservoir that suggests the range of the ghost shiner extended farther up the Tennessee River.
 The population survived for roughly 10 years after the completion of the reservoir, but it is now considered extirpated, as TVA biologists failed to capture any recent specimens after frequent sampling.
 State and Federal Fish and Wildlife agencies are monitoring the abundance of populations of Notropis buchanani as well as the other native and non-native freshwater fish, but due to the stabilization of species, no specific actions have been designed to help mitigate the risk for the loss of the species.
-Notropis buchanani was previously listed as a protected species in Ohio due to habitat loss according to the American Fisheries Society, but it is currently not listed as threatened or endangered in any of the states that populations of the species occur.
+The ghost shiner was previously listed as a protected species in Ohio due to habitat loss according to the American Fisheries Society, but it is currently not listed as threatened or endangered in any of the states that populations of the species occur.